RavenProject/ravenproject.github.io/_pages/assets.md

   <br>

   <h3 id="create_transactions">Asset transaction structures</h3>
-  <p>Similar to normal Ravencoin (and bitcoin) transactions, the amount of an asset from the VINS must equal the amount in the VOUTS.</p>
+  <p>Similar to normal Ravencoin (and bitcoin) transactions, the amount of an asset from the VINS must equal the amount in the VOUTS (Not including created assets).</p>
+  <p>A RVN fee must be paid for asset-only transactions just like any other.</p>
   <p>All of the protocols pertaining to transactions are the same.
 The only thing that changes is the scripts.</p>
-  <p>The order of the VOUTS does matter when creating and reissuing assets.</p>
+  <p>The order of the VOUTS <i>does</i> matter when creating and reissuing assets.</p>
+  <p>When creating transactions the created ownership asset (if there is one) must be sent to the same address as the created asset.</p>
   <h4>Transfer asset transaction</h4>
   <table>
   <tr>